-- Winfield Scott was the second son and youngest of six children born to William and Ann Mason Scott.
+- Scott was the second son and youngest of six children born to William and Ann Mason Scott.

-- Winfield Scott gained his first taste of military life when he volunteered for duty enforcing an embargo against British vessels in 1807.
+- Scott gained his first taste of military life when he volunteered for duty enforcing an embargo against British vessels in 1807.

 - In January 1810, after making disparaging remarks about his commanding officer, General James Wilkinson, a court-martial found Winfield Scott guilty of “ungentlemanly and unofficer-like conduct,” and sentenced him “to be suspended from all rank, pay, and emoluments, for the space of twelve months.”

-- Winfield Scott was captured by British troops on October 13, 1812, during the War of 1812.
+- He was captured by British troops on October 13, 1812.

-- Winfield Scott was severely wounded in the left shoulder at the Battle of Lundy’s Lane during the War of 1812.
+- He was severely wounded in the left shoulder at the Battle of Lundy’s Lane.

 - On March 11, 1817, Winfield Scott married Virginia native Maria Mayo.